ianhomer/digital-garden/README.md

 # Digital Garden

-Rendering of Digital Garden markdown into a web site.
+Rendering of a Zettelkasten collection of markdown content into a web site with visualisations to help navigation and discovery of related content.

 ## tl;dr